kanishka-linux/kawaii-player/README.md

 13. Library paths are set in '~/.config/kawaii-player/local.txt' file.
 If there is a problem setting it from GUI, then directly enter paths in **'local.txt'** file.

 14. If there is some problem with mpv/mplayer video playback, then try changing video output driver (vo) to gl or opengl, in the configuration files of mpv/mplayer. mpv config file is: '.config/mpv/config'; mplayer config file is: '.mplayer/config'.
-Users can also check other available video drivers using command 'mpv/mplayer -vo help'
+Users can also check other available video drivers using command 'mpv/mplayer -vo help'.
+In mpv v.28+, opengl has been replaced with gpu.

 15. If there are some other problems, then turn on logging by setting 'LOGGING' to 'ON', in other_options.txt.
 It will create 'kawaii-player.log' file in '~/.config/kawaii-player/tmp' folder.
 Users can analyse the log on their own or can post the log on github issues section.
 Or alternatively users can post console output if application was started from console.